rigado/bootloader-tools/sd71/README.md

 -----------------

-The application must have an initial start location at 0x16000 which is currently the end of the S110 soft device as of version 7.1.0.
+The application must have an initial start location at 0x16000 which is currently the end of the SoftDevice S110 as of version 7.1.0.
 Application settings are reserved at the start of memory location 0x27000 and has as size of 4 KB (1 page on the nrf51822 256KB part).
 The remainder of flash memory is used for swap space storage and the bootloader.